gjellerup1857/abbv/README.md

 please run `npm install` in the repository directory in order to install the required dependencies.

-You will also need to access to the [abp-snippets repository](https://gitlab.com/eyeo/adblockplus/abp-snippets).

 ### Running Snippets tests

 The `./tests/snippets/browser` folder contains the unit tests files.